The Measured Scoop

 Kitchen hack from the professionals:

-Wrap the scale with plastic wrap to keep it clean and sanitary.
+Cover the scale with plastic wrap to prevent cross-contamination and make cleanup easier.

 Form the patties